 Each member school may nominate only ONE student.

 These students are charged with the following responsibilities: 1.
 To represent all member schools at all HS Division Executive Committee meetings throughout the year; 2.
 To work with the other Representatives in planning and participating in all IASC Programming; 3.
-To assist in planning and participating in the Spring Representative Assembly; 4.
-To assist in planning and participating in the State Convention; 5.
+To assist in planning and participating in the Annual State Convention; 4.
+To assist in planning and participating in the District Workshops 5.
 To serve on at least one sub-committee of the Executive Committee; 6.
 To attend the IASC Summer Workshop/Camp; & 7.
 To attend a multi-day planning retreat during the summer.

 Qualifications To Become A Candidate Nominee